chroma-core/chroma/docs/CIP_2_Auth_Providers_Proposal.md

 - Auth Provider - an abstraction that provides authentication functionality for either client or server-side.
 The provider is responsible for validating client credentials using (if available) configuration and credentials providers.
-The auth provider is also responsible for carrying the Croma-leg of any authentication flow.
+The auth provider is also responsible for carrying the Chroma-leg of any authentication flow.
 - Auth Configuration Provider - an abstraction that provides configuration for auth providers.
 The configuration can be loaded from a file, env vars or programmatically.
 The configuration is used for validating and/or accessing user credentials.
 Examples: secret key for JWT token based auth, DB URL for DB based auth, etc. Depending on sensitivity of